-The following information describes how the tables shall be used for both generating valid Transmission Characters (encoding) and checking the validity of received Transmission Characters (decoding).
-It also specifies the ordering rules to be followed when transmitting the bits within a character and the characters within any higher-level constructs specified by the standard.
+The following information describes how the tables are used for both generating valid Transmission Characters (encoding) and checking the validity of received Transmission Characters (decoding).
+It also specifies the ordering rules to be followed when transmitting the bits within a character and the characters within any higher-level constructs specified by a standard.